Scale3-Labs/suitools/README.md

 # Sui Node Checker
 ## Devnet
-Use this to validate
+Use this to validate whether your node is syncing. https://www.scale3labs.com/check/sui/devnet
-https://www.scale3labs.com/check/sui/devnet

 ## Sui Nodes Monitoring Dashboard
+Want to monitor and get alerted about your node?
 Sign up to request early access here https://gzr9hedzug3.typeform.com/to/yVT5CA3h

 ## Join our Discord
 https://discord.com/invite/h74CkNv4h9